OxfamInternational/davos-widget/docs/03-how-to/editorial/README.md

 # How: Editorial

-This folder will mainly contain steps on creating new content on the site.
-But may also involve further administrative tasks if required.
+This folder is to help editors of the main widget (country specific stuff will be in the countries documentation folder).